Shadows of generalised Hayward spacetimes : in vacuum and with plasma: Conclusion

 \section{Conclusion}

-In this work, we have performed a detailed investigation of the shadows of various classes of spacetimes arising from different parameter ranges of the generalized Hayward metric \cite{DuttaRoy:2022ytr}.
-The metric in eq.(\ref{eq:dimensionless_metric}) depends on parameters $(\sigma,\kappa)$ and is obtained from the Hayward regular BH metric by introducing different mass parameters in the $g_{tt}$ and $g_{rr}$ components.
-This metric gives rise to four distinct kinds of wormholes, a regular and a singular BH solution as shown in Fig.(\ref{fig:parameter_space}) and listed in Table \ref{tab:classification}.
-The properties of each spacetime and their quasinormal mode frequencies have been studied in \cite{DuttaRoy:2022ytr}.
-Interestingly, during the calculation of the shadow radius of these spacetimes, we observed that in the most general case, i.e. the Hayward-Damour-Solodukhin wormhole, there are two photon spheres for a specific range of $(\sigma,\kappa)$.
-The effective potential for this general class of wormhole exhibits single, double and triple peaks depending on the values of the metric parameters.
-The shadow radius for this wormhole increases as $\sigma$ increases, keeping $\kappa$ fixed while it decreases with increasing $\kappa$, with the value of $\sigma$ being fixed.
-The remaining wormhole and BH spacetimes are characterised by only one photon sphere.
+In this work, we have performed a detailed investigation of the shadows cast by various spacetime geometries arising from different parameter regimes of the generalized Hayward metric~\cite{DuttaRoy:2022ytr}.
+The metric in Eq.\eqref{eq:dimensionless_metric} depends on parameters $(\sigma,\kappa)$ and is obtained by introducing distinct mass parameters in the $g_{tt}$ and $g_{rr}$ components of the original Hayward regular black hole metric.
+This metric gives rise to four distinct kinds of wormholes, along with a regular and a singular BH solution as illustrated in Fig.(\ref{fig:parameter_space}) and summarized in Table \ref{tab:classification}.
+While the spacetime properties and quasinormal mode spectra of these solutions have been analyzed in~\cite{DuttaRoy:2022ytr}, here we focus on their shadow characteristics.